atljp/thps-modding-resources/DirectX9 Proxy DLL template/README.md

 # DirectX9 Proxy DLL Template

 Minimal project that proxies `Direct3DCreate9`.
-Place the DLL called d3d9.dll in the game folder and it will be loaded automatically.<br>
+For game that run on DirectX9: Place d3d9.dll in the game folder and it will be loaded automatically.<br>
 The code defined in `DllMain` will then be executed as well.<br>
 This project contains the option to include SDL2 (remove the comments in CMakeLists.txt).